 What Does This Mean?

 While augmenting cellular NAD by popping a supplement like NMN, nicotinamide, riboside, niacin, and others is easy, they will incur a monetary cost.
 On the other hand, exercise is free.
-Longevity biohackers who are genuinely interested in living longer should add regular participation in exercise to their anti-aging routines.
+Longevity biohackers genuinely keen on extending their lifespan should incorporate regular exercise into their anti-aging routines.

 What Do You Think?